botlabs-gg/yagpdb/docs/templates/index.md

  - Ethereum: [`0x082F1adcC1a866c75aaE8C32e2308148a0c25835`]({{static "qrethereum.png"}})
  - Litecoin: [`LL66LAKxd9QqWgrHx7Xk1t59skEDRoyeJV`]({{static "qrlitecoin.png"}})

-Contact me if you want the donor role in my discord server.
+Contact me if you want the donor role in my Discord server.

 ## Reporting Issues

-If you're having issues with the bot, for example a command returning something like "Failed ..." then you might have come across a bug, the discord API may be having problems, or the 3rd party service that command queries (if any) is having problems, in any case you should join the support server (located in the top bar) and let me know about this.
+If you're having issues with the bot, for example a command returning something like "Failed ..." then you might have come across a bug, the Discord API may be having problems, or the 3rd party service that command queries (if any) is having problems, in any case you should join the support server (located in the top bar) and let me know about this.

-Alternatively you can also open a issue on the [github page for the bot](https://github.com/jonas747/yagpdb)
+Alternatively, you can also open an issue on the [GitHub page for the bot](https://github.com/jonas747/yagpdb)

 ## Feature suggestions

-If you have a suggestion for a new feature or improvements for an existing one, you can either send a message in the support server or open a issue in the [github repo](https://github.com/jonas747/yagpdb) for the bot, the latter one is preferred since i tend to forget things.
+If you have a suggestion for a new feature or improvements for an existing one, you can either send a message in the support server or open an issue in the [GitHub repo](https://github.com/jonas747/yagpdb) for the bot.
+The latter one is preferred, since I tend to forget things.